NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Nomenclature

-Although the term Fahr's disease is often used to designate either familial idiopathic basal ganglia calcification or idiopathic basal ganglia calcification without a positive family history, it is unknown whether the nonfamilial cases represent FIBGC.
-The term Fahr's disease is ambiguous and should be avoided.
+Although the term Fahr's disease is still often used to designate either familial or sporadic basal ganglia calcification, it is unknown whether the nonfamilial cases represent the same disease.
+The term Fahr's disease is ambiguous and therefore should be avoided.

 Prevalence

-The prevalence of FIBGC is unknown; about 30 kindreds have been reported.
-However, the disorder is probably under-recognized because of insufficient investigation of other family members of individuals presenting with calcification of the basal ganglia.
+The prevalence of PFBC is unknown; more than 100 kindreds and sporadic cases have been reported.
+However, the disorder is probably under-recognized because of insufficient investigation of other family members of individuals presenting with brain calcification.

 Differential Diagnosis